TempestTmp/MyProject/README.md

 ApplicationSimpleСiphers - This is a school project written in python.
 The application allows you to delve into the study of cryptography in more detail.

 Возрождение_2_0 - This application is an advertisement written as part of the Hackathon program from Polytech.
 The award-winning audience award.
 Lets you learn more about the Arctic

+NumberByIEEE754 - This is an emulation of the IEEE-754 protocol in Python programming language